 ❤️ Why You'll Love This Recipe

-- Better Than Takeout – This homemade version is just as flavorful (and I personally think it's actually better!) than your favorite takeout fried rice, and you can customize it depending on your tastes.
+- Better Than Takeout – This homemade version is just as flavorful (I think it's actually better!) than your favorite takeout fried rice, and you can customize it depending on what you have on hand.

 - Jasmine or long-grain rice – Day-old rice works best for fried rice since it’s drier and won’t get mushy.
 But if you only freshly cooked rice, spread it on a plate or pan for 10 minutes to help it dry out a bit.